datalad-handbook/book/docs/basics/101-121-siblings.rst

 :command:`datalad update --merge`.

-But consider the current case: Your room mate made changes to his dataset, but you don't necessarily know which.
+But consider the current case: Your room mate made changes to his dataset, but you do not necessarily know which.
 You also made changes to your dataset in the meantime, and added a note on :command:`datalad update`.
 How would you know that his changes and